-Home Care Nurse Practitioner - November 1, 2011 Over the weekend twenty inches of heavy wet snow fell in a matter of hours taking down many leaf-covered trees.
+From my journal Home Care Nurse Practitioner - November 1, 2011 Over the weekend twenty inches of heavy wet snow fell in a matter of hours taking down many leaf-covered trees.
 Nearly a million people lost power including my home and the Veteran's clinic where I worked.
-Monday morning I put on my down coat, winter boots, and… Continue reading Freak October Snow Storm
+Monday morning I put on my down coat,… Continue reading Freak October Snow Storm

-Federal Home Care Nurse Practitioner - April 2005 I have now worked at the Veteran's Affairs (VA) clinic as a home care Nurse Practitioner (NP) for five months.
+From my journal Federal Home Care Nurse Practitioner - April 2005 Five months have passed since I began working at the Veteran's Affairs (VA) clinic as a home care Nurse Practitioner (NP).
 The VA assigned to me a car, laptop, cell phone, pager, and office.
-Completing the mandatory online continuing education and typing my lengthy progress notes are tedious.… Continue reading Nurse Practitioner Stress
+Completing the mandatory online continuing education and typing my lengthy… Continue reading Nurse Practitioner Stress